 The Continental | Unit 406, L4 Pacific Place, 88 Queensway, Hong Kong

 The bistro-style setting at The Continental transports you directly to Europe.
 Hunter green leather booths, retro detailing and friendly wait staff welcome diners to the airy Admiralty space.
 The Continental celebrates fresh local ingredients through European fare with a twist.
-Don’t forget a glass of french bubbly to start.
+Don’t forget a glass of French bubbly to start.

 Caprice | Four Seasons Hotel, 8 Finance Street, Central, Hong Kong

 Caprice was one of the most impressive dining experiences we’ve had anywhere in the world.
 Stepping into the two Michelin star fine dining restaurant at the Four Seasons Hotel, the senses are overwhelmed by the opulence in every detail.
-A true French fine dining restaurant, it is a obviously why it has become a popular choice for anniversary dinners and milestone birthdays.
+A true French fine dining restaurant, it is obvious why it has become a popular choice for anniversary dinners and milestone birthdays.

 Sevva | Prince’s Building 25th Floor, 10 Chater Road, Central, Hong Kong

 Sevva is a name that comes to most people’s minds when you mention ‘rooftop bar’ in Hong Kong.
 A stunning spot for a sunset cocktail, make sure you adhere to the dress code or you will be denied entry (yes, we’ve been there).